Hi, I am Summer Estes, Licensed Clinical Mental Health Counselor.

 My Approach.

 I approach therapy as a collaborative and relational process, grounded in presence, compassion, and respect for each person’s unique history and adaptive strategies.
 I work from a non-pathologizing and trauma-informed perspective, understanding many symptoms and coping patterns as intelligent responses to earlier experiences.
-Rather than focusing on fixing or eliminating these patterns, my work supports clients in developing greater awareness, flexibility, and choice—allowing new ways of relating to themselves and to life to emerge.
+Rather than focusing on fixing or eliminating these patterns, my work supports clients in developing greater awareness, flexibility, and choice, so that new ways of relating to themselves and to life can emerge.

 Populations I work with and issues I serve?